jessealama/ejs/README.md

     1.0

 It's all about numbers.
-(EJS has nothing special to say about the non-numeric parts of JSON.
-They are handled just like the `json` package.)
+EJS has nothing special to say about the non-numeric parts of JSON.
+They are handled just like the `json` package.
+(At least, they *ought* to be handled that way.
+If that's not the case, please let me know.)

 # What's the difference between EJS and Racket's built-in JSON support? #